vanzonr/rarray/README.md

    Streaming operators for rarrays moved to the ra namespace.

+   In version 2.1.1, the undocumented rlinear function was renamed linspace and added to the documentation, as was xrange.

  * Version 2.2, February 2020

    Several bug fixed with running and installing rarray on MacOS.